Posts

 The Other Side of the Dark Side

-A painting of mine is being displayed at this time, one participant in a group show, all under the theme adapted from the old adage, “Home, Sweet Home.”
-Admittedly I am pleased, sufficiently pleased that my personal achievement would not need mention (by me), except for its inextricable involvement with the greater matter of interest, that is, the curator and organizer of the show.
-Again, it could be objected that I am claiming honors indirectly for the achievement of being shown.
-To that, I argue that the show is an accomplished fact, one which needs no further push by me to become manifest.
+One of my paintings is being displayed at this time under the group show theme, adapted from the old adage, “Home, Sweet Home.”
+Admittedly I am pleased; sufficiently pleased that my personal achievement would not need mention, except for its inextricable involvement with a yet greater matter of interest, that of the curator, and organizer of the show.
+It could be objected that I am stealing the honor of being shown.
+In consideration of that, I argue the show is an accomplished fact, one which needs no further publicity by me to become manifest.
 The only events still remaining are the dismounting the show, and, importantly, meeting the curator, and other participating artists, at the reception on the final day of the exhibit.
+It is (for now) a Happening.
 The exhibition is entirely “organic,” neither a co-op (paid membership), nor a mark of favor (patronage).
 That is significant, given the circumstance that the exhibit is being exhibited in a public forum.
-The in...
+The initial call for entri...

 Debutante Ball